PlutoZhang/Zowe-docs/topics/prezosmf.md

 - **z/OSMF workflow services** -
     Cloud provisioning for development environments.
 Cloud provisioning services are required for the Brightside CLI cics and db2 command groups to function properly.
 Endpoints begin with `/zosmf/workflow/`

-Additionally, Project Giza uses z/OSMF configuration by using symbolic links to the z/OSMF `bootstrap.properties`, `jvm.security.override.properties`, and the `ltpa.keys` files.
-Specifically, Project Giza reuses z/OSMF's SAF, SSL, and LTPA configuration; therefore, these configurations must be valid and complete to operate Project Giza successfully.
+Additionally, Project Zoe uses z/OSMF configuration by using symbolic links to the z/OSMF `bootstrap.properties`, `jvm.security.override.properties`, and the `ltpa.keys` files.
+Specifically, Project Zoe reuses z/OSMF's SAF, SSL, and LTPA configuration; therefore, these configurations must be valid and complete to operate Project Zoe successfully.

 For more information, refer to the IBM z/OSMF documentation for each REST service.